Tiolulope/alx-system_engineering-devops/0x02-shell_redirections/README.md

-I have to be more faster
+You need to study more harder